tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 X> ## Exercises
 X> Reinforce what you've learnt in this chapter by trying out the following exercises.
 X>
 X> * Update the population script to add some value to the `views` count for each page.
+Pick whatever integers you like; as long as each page receives a number.
 X> * Modify the index page to also include the top 5 most viewed pages.
-X> * Include a heading for the "Most Liked Categories" and "Most Viewed Pages".
+X> * Leading on from the exercise above, include a heading for the `Most Liked Categories` and `Most Viewed Pages`.
 X> * Include a link back to the index page from the category page.
 X> * Undertake [part three of official Django tutorial](https://docs.djangoproject.com/en/2.0/intro/tutorial03/) if you have not done so already to reinforce what you've learnt here.